-Asian stories and stylized dragon depictions are fairly common.
+Chinese stories and stylized dragon depictions are fairly common.
 But an unusual beaked dragon statue came up on the antiquities market and is now in the Genesis Park collection.
-The bronze styling on this artifact suggests it is from the Han Dynasty (206 B. +C. – 220 A.D.).
+The bronze styling on this artifact suggests it is from the Han Dynasty (206 B.C. – A.D.
+220).
 It displays numerous characteristics of the beaked dinosaurs (like the Oviraptor depicted alongside for comparison): tridactyl feet configuration, metatarsal stance, scale-like representation all over the body (except for the horn which has a striated pattern), long (albeit slender) tail, elaborate head crest and a long neck.
-In 2011 this piece was submitted for X-Ray authentication and the patina was also chemically tested, showing that the artifact was clearly genuine.
+This piece was submitted for industrial X-Ray authentication and the patina was also chemically tested, showing that the artifact was clearly genuine.
 A beautifully preserved beaked dinosaur mummy (Edmontosaurus) was discovered in Alberta, Canada in 2013.
 The specimen sported a fleshy crest atop its head (like a rooster).
 Researchers theorized that the hat-like ornament was brightly colored to allow for identification.
 This was the first non-bony crest discovered on a dinosaur.
 It closely matches the look of the Chinese beaked dragon.

 Another fascinating Chinese artifact is the Late Eastern Zhou Sauropod (Fang Jian) ornamental box to the right.
 Displaying a tridactyl foot, a long neck and a head that resembles a Brachiosaur, this depiction is compelling.
 (Fong, Wen ed., The Great Bronze Age of China, Metropolitan Museum of Art, 1980, p.
 285.)
 The seated dragon sculpture in cast bronze to the left comes from the Tangy Dynasty and is currently housed at the Los Angeles County Museum of Art.
 Many more such dinosaur-like Chinese dragon depictions could be considered from this time period, like the painted ceramic dragon to the lower left, identified by the exhibiting museum as Tang Dynasty (618-906 AD).
-Next we consider a Shang dynasty (B.C.
-1766-1122) dragon artifact that was advertised on the Chinese antiquities market as a dinosaur depiction.
-It displays relief lines in a scale-like pattern, a broad beak, a dermal frill, and a headcrest that is strikingly like the dinosaur Saurolophus (shown on the right).
+Next we consider an even older dragon artifact from the Shang dynasty (1766-1122 B.C.) that was advertised on the Chinese antiquities market as a dinosaur depiction.
+It displays relief lines in a scale-like pattern, a broad beak, a dermal frill, and a headcrest that is strikingly like the dinosaur Saurolophus (shown below on the right).
 This jade statute, now in the Genesis Park collection, is made of white colored nephrite with differential weathering, cleaving veins and earth penetration, demonstrating authenticity.
 (Click to enlarge.)

 The art below is from the Mesopotamian cylinder seal of Uruk, an artifact currently housed at the Louvre.
 The animal on the right is an artist’s conception from a skeleton of an Apatosaurus.
 There are many striking similarities between these two depictions.
 The legs and feet on the artifact clearly fit the sauropods better than any other type of animal.
 The biggest difference is at the head.
 Cartilage forming the shape of a frill or ears may be stylized or accurate (since there is no way to know from the skeletons we have today).
 As for the musculature, the ancient artist draws with stunning realism.
-One has to ask where the artist got the model to draw so convincingly the trunk of a sauropod?
+One has to ask where the artist got the model to draw so convincingly the trunk of a sauropod.

 An Egyptian apotropaic wand (or magical “knife”) dating from about 1750 BC displays a similar long-necked creature.
 Made from hippo tusk ivory, this artifact is currently housed in the British Museum.
 The preponderance of these long-necked depictions in ancient art motivated archaeologists who do not believe men and dinosaurs coexisted to invent a name for this particular creature.
 It is called a “serpopard,” supposedly a mosaic of a serpent and a leopard.
 But for those who believe that man was created in the beginning alongside the great reptiles, these palettes seem to be an attempt to depict a sauropod dinosaur.
 Note the “Four Dogs Palette” with the “serpopard” cut out for clarity.

-Henry Rowe Schoolcraft was a geologist and Indian agent and wrote extensively about the Sioux Indians.
-He heard stories about a monstrous creature called Unktehi, something like an ox but much larger; with great horns.
+Henry Rowe Schoolcraft was a geologist and Indian agent who wrote extensively about the Sioux Indians.
+He heard stories about a monstrous creature called Unktehi, something like an ox but much larger, with great horns.
 Schoolcraft reproduced drawings of several types of Unktehi monsters on birchbark around 1850.
 These were based upon rock art describing a war party of five canoes crossing Lake Superior that encountered animals resembling giant turtles, snakes, and moose.
 But some (upper right) clearly look dinosaurian.
 Sioux Indians further west, when interviewed by ethnologists, described Unktehi as an immense reptile or serpent with legs.
 He was shaped like a giant scaly snake with feet and a notched backbone or crest like a giant saw and had a heavy spiked tail.
 Still other Indian reports describe Unktehi as a swamp-dwelling creature.
 Adrienne Mayor, an evolutionist, believes that the Sioux were weaving stories about fossils they encountered (Mayor, Fossil Legends of the First Americans, 2005, pp. 235-237).
 But the pictures and description bring to mind the dinosaur Ankylosaurus (lower right) with a low slung body, long tail, heavy armor, and prominent multiple horns.
-A plated and horned creature has also been discovered in Cree Indian art (left – click to enlarge) on the Agawa Rock at Misshepezhieu, Lake Superior Provincial Park, Ontario, Canada.
+A plated and horned creature has also been discovered in Ojibwa Indian art (left – click to enlarge) on the Agawa Rock at Misshepezhieu, Lake Superior Provincial Park, Ontario, Canada.

 On the right is shown a photo of one of the curious “dinosaur” petroglyphs near Middle Mesa at the Wupatki National Park.
 This particular petroglyph is called “Puff the Magic Dragon,” and appears to be a depiction of a fire-breathing dinosaur.
 Though there is no certain way to date such petroglyphs, this carving is believed to be at least several hundred years old.